 Happy Holidays, Happy New Year and I hope to see you in Phuket soon

 Fear not for the future, weep not for the past.
-Bring on 2009.
+Bring it on.

 Coming to Phuket soon?
 Find your Hotel